If you love hiking, rock climbing, surfing, and getting to off-the-beaten-path destinations then these 10 Best Europe Itineraries are for you.

-Stop in Celorio and hike 15 minutes east on the Camino del Santiago to the secluded beach of playa San martín.
+Stop in Celorio and hike 15 minutes east on the Camino de Santiago to the secluded beach of Playa San Martín.
 Then go into Ribadesella for more pinxos and a delicious meal.
 This part of Asturias is known for its apples, but all the food here is so great.

 Picos de Europa

-We still haven’t made it here but want to so bad.
-There are amazing hikes, climbing, and via ferratas to do.
+There are amazing hikes, rock climbing, and via ferratas to do here.

-The western edge of Spain and Portugal has so much open spaces to pull up and park at the beach or hang out on the forest.
+The western edge of Spain and Portugal has so many open spaces to pull up and park at the beach or hang out in the forest.

 - San Sebastian Accommodation

 - Bilbao Accommodation